SimBuddy/iSpindel-Stat/README.md

 </picture>

-As for relays, these will do the job:
+As for relays I chose the SRD-05 (5volts).
+These will do the job:

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="relay.png">